snowleopard/stroll/README.md

-# stroll
+# Stroll

-Stroll: a zero configuration build system
+Stroll is an experiment in developing a *zero configuration build system* that does not require the user to specify any dependencies between individual build tasks.